You can now enter through this Friday, September 28!

-PR News’ PR People Awards, which includes the Rising PR Stars 30 & Under Awards, is your opportunity to showcase the innovative and passionate professionals who day in and day out are making communications matter in the marketplace.
+PR News’ PR People Awards, which includes the Rising PR Stars 30 & Under Awards, is your opportunity to showcase the innovative and passionate professionals who day in and day out are making communications matter in the workplace.

 There are more than two dozen categories including Tweeter of the Year, Event Marketer of the Year, Media Relations Professional of the Year and Measurement Expert of the Year.
 Nominate your colleagues or yourself; either way we want to meet the best in communications and introduce them to the PR News community.